How Long Does It Take to Study for the SAT and ACT?

 how long does sat act test prep take.png

-Unfortunately, as I have to tell the people who ask it, this question is no less complex and case-dependent as almost everything else in the standardized testing process!
-Nonetheless, there are a few basic “if….then” guidelines that apply to most if not all cases.
-Today I’m going to share those with you so that you know how much of your Digital SAT or ACT testing timeline to dedicate to actually studying for the SAT or ACT.
+Unfortunately, as someone who’s lived and breathed these tests for 16+ years, now, it’s my duty to tell you: the answer to this question is very case-by-case.
+Nonetheless, there are a few basic “if….then” guidelines that apply to most, if not all, of those cases.
+And today I’m going to share those guidelines with you so that you know how much of your Digital SAT or ACT testing timeline to dedicate to actually studying for the SAT or ACT.

 Article Contents